-- If the measured parameter falls outside a configured upper bound for all but the minimum delay metric (or lower bound for minimum delay metric only) and the advertised sub-TLV is not already outside that bound or, - 2.
-If the difference between the last advertised value and current measured value exceeds a configured threshold then, - 3.
+- If the measured parameter falls outside a configured upper bound for all but the minimum delay metric (or lower bound for the minimum delay metric only) and the advertised sub-TLV is not already outside that bound, or - 2.
+If the difference between the last advertised value and current measured value exceeds a configured threshold, then - 3.
 The advertisement is made immediately. - 4.
 For sub-TLVs that include an A bit, an additional threshold SHOULD be included corresponding to the threshold for which the performance is considered anomalous (and sub-TLVs with the A bit are sent).
-The A bit is cleared when the sub-TLV's performance has been below (or re-crosses) this threshold for an advertisement interval(s) to permit fail back.
+The A bit is cleared when the sub-TLV's performance has been below (or re-crosses) this threshold for one or more advertisement intervals to permit failback.